[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 And I can’t blame them because I felt the same for a long time.

-Whether it’s a wickedly bitter black tea served tableside after too much white rice; a flat, flavorless black on a long flight; or an iced, southern-style sweet tea that somebody forgot to sweeten, the result is usually a disappointment.
+Whether it’s a wickedly bitter black tea served tableside after too much white rice, a stale black on a long flight, or an iced, sweet tea somebody forgot to sweeten, the result is often a disappointment.

-As a tea farmer, I think the sad truth is that much of what’s sold in America as black tea fails to add pleasure, vitality, and focus to the day.
-It’s as if the industry had forgotten that there’s a point to drinking tea that’s more than merely injecting caffeine into the bloodstream.
+As a tea farmer, the sad truth is that much of what’s been sold in America as black tea doesn’t add pleasure, vitality, and focus to the day.
+It’s as if the industry forgot there’s a point to drinking tea beyond injecting caffeine into the bloodstream.

 But why is the average black tea so bad, and what can you do about it?

 This two-part question is essential to understanding today’s tea market, but I want to focus on the second half and offer hope to the tea-aggrieved.